-Structured as an open cross-functional network of people and ideas/concepts, the Education, Project and Theory Labs of the Institute for Contemporary Art provide a comprehensive set of resources, facilities and tools for understanding and operating in the contemporary art scene in Armenia and the wider global art contexts.
+Structured as an open cross-functional network of people and ideas/concepts, the Education, Project and Theory Labs of the Institute of Contemporary Art provide a comprehensive set of resources, facilities and tools for understanding and operating in the contemporary art scene in Armenia and the wider global art contexts.

 As a part of Education Lab, ICA’s Critical and Curatorial Studies School offers the students an opportunity to get a hands-on/’learn by doing’ knowledge and experience in the main philosophical, political, critical and art theories.
 This is the only art education program in Armenia offering experimental syllabi and it is led by a faculty of key theorists, curators, artists and arts managers operating in Armenia.